9 Questions For National Teacher of the Year Finalist Kelly Harper

 Do you think you'll stay in the classroom?

 I definitely want to continue teaching for a few more years.
 However, my ultimate goal is to be the United States Secretary of Education.
-The fact that my educational experience and the experience of my cousins in D.C. was so vastly different and we're only about 20 minutes away from each other—that is not acceptable.
+The fact that my educational experience and the experience of my cousins in D.C. were so vastly different and we're only about 20 minutes away from each other—that is not acceptable.
 But this is happening still across the nation.

 I want to continue honing my craft because I feel that we have to have folks at the table who truly understand and have real on-the-ground experience with our students.
 However, I do know that we need folks in all arenas in order to enact change.